The Hitch-Hiker (radio play)

 The Hitch-Hiker is a radio play written by Lucille Fletcher.
 It was first presented on the November 17, 1941, broadcast of The Orson Welles Show on CBS Radio, featuring a score written and conducted by Bernard Herrmann, Fletcher's first husband.
 Welles performed The Hitch-Hiker four times on radio, and the play was adapted for a notable 1960 episode of the television series The Twilight Zone.

-In the story, a man on a cross country drive repeatedly notices the same hitch-hiker standing along the side of the road.
-Though the hitch-hiker's appearance is non-threatening, the driver becomes increasingly distressed upon inexplicably seeing him again and again across several states along his route.
-Eventually, the driver becomes too afraid to stop his car and even attempts to run the man down in terrified hysteria.
-After making a phone call home, however, he's shocked by news that completely changes his understanding of his predicament.
+In the story, a man on a cross-country drive repeatedly notices the same hitch-hiker standing along the side of the road.
+Though the hitch-hiker's appearance is non-threatening, the driver becomes increasingly disturbed upon inexplicably seeing him again and again alongside multiple roads across several states.
+Eventually, the driver becomes too afraid to stop his car and even attempts to run the man down in hysterical paranoia.
+After making a phone call home, however, he is shocked to hear information that totally changes his understanding of his predicament.

 Plot

-Ronald Adams is a young man embarking on a cross-country drive from his mother's home in Brooklyn to California.
-Minutes after getting underway in a steady rain, a hitch-hiker steps onto the road on the Brooklyn Bridge, forcing Adams to swerve to avoid him.
-He's momentarily irritated, but the incident slips his mind until he sees the same man hitch-hiking along the Pulaski Skyway in Pennsylvania.
-The coincidence is startling, and Adams is increasingly unsettled to spot the same man several more times across the mid-west.
-Though the man looks like an ordinary hitch-hiker, Adams cannot understand how he keeps passing him along his route, and he's especially unnerved to see fresh spots of rain on the man's raincoat even though it's been dry since leaving New York.
+Ronald Adams is a young man embarking on a cross-country drive from his mother's home in Brooklyn, New York to California.
+Minutes after he gets underway in a steady rain, a hitch-hiker steps into the path of his car on the Brooklyn Bridge and Adams must swerve to avoid hitting him.
+The incident slips his mind until later in the day, when he is startled to see the same man hitch-hiking along the Pulaski Skyway in New Jersey.
+Adams shrugs it off as a coincidence until the next day, when he sees the same hitch-hiker along the Pennsylvania Turnpike, then several more times along highways in Ohio and beyond.
+Though the man looks like an ordinary hitch-hiker, Adams cannot understand how he keeps getting ahead along his route, and he is especially unnerved that his coat is always splattered with fresh rain even though the weather has been dry since Adams left New York City.

-After two particularly distressing encounters at a detour and a lonely railroad crossing, Adams is reluctant to stop or rest.
-He's exhausted and desperate for company by the time he reaches Oklahoma, so he picks up a different hitch-hiker, a young woman heading to Amarillo, Texas.
-They make conversation until Adams sees the mysterious man again and almost crashes into a fence while attempting to run him down.
-Adams admits the reason for his sudden swerve to his startled passenger, who hadn't seen anyone on the side of the road.
-She flees his car in terror, and after she's picked up by a passing truck, a shaken Adams decides to take a nap before continuing.
-However, when he sees the mysterious man approaching from across an open field, he speeds away again.
+After a particularly unnerving encounter with the hitch-hiker at a lonely railroad crossing, Adams is reluctant to stop for the night.
+He is exhausted and desperate for company by the time he reaches Oklahoma, so he picks up a different hitch-hiker, a young woman heading to Amarillo, Texas.
+They make conversation until Adams sees the hitch-hiker again and swerves so violently that he almost crashes into a fence.
+His startled passenger hadn't seen anyone, and when Adams admits that he had been trying to run down the hitch-hiker, the woman flees his vehicle.
+She is soon picked up by a passing truck, and a shaken Adams decides to take a nap before continuing.
+However, he soon sees the mysterious man approaching across a nearby field and speeds away.